DevAhamed/MultiViewAdapter/website/references/concepts.md

 ![Concepts](images/concept-cover.jpg)

 Core mantra of MultiViewAdapter - Seperation of view logic from data management logic.
-You get two different components which are :
+There are two different components to achieve this which are :

 1. Section - Component to hold your data.
 All data related updates will run here and proper notify method will be called on the adapter.
 2. ItemBinder - Component which creates and binds your view holder.
 All view related logic should go here.